kukuu/integration/data-transformation-energy-meterdigital-twin.md

 ```

-### Batch Processing (Python)
+### G - Batch Processing (Python)

-To automate the batch processing, use a Python scheduler like schedule or cron (on Linux):
+i.
+Automate the batch processing, use a Python scheduler like schedule or cron (on Linux):

 ```
 import schedule